Philippine Haiku Adapted

 faith entwined with destiny,

-nation kneels, then stands.
+The nation kneels, then stands.

-Banner raised in dawn,
+Banner raised at dawn,

 islands call their children home,

-nation at the fore.
+nation at the forefront.

 Far from native soil,